costapt/vess2ret/README.md

 ## Citation
-If you use this code for your research, please cite our paper <a href="">Towards Adversarial Retinal Image Synthesis</a>:
+If you use this code for your research, please cite our paper [Towards Adversarial Retinal Image Synthesis](https://arxiv.org/abs/1701.08974):

 ```
 @article{ costa_retinal_generation_2017,